cesarvr/blog/content/post/istio-2.5.md

 }
 ```

-Basically it will read an arbitrary object and will make a new *array* field called *history*, if the field wasn't there before.
+Basically it will read an arbitrary object will check for a field called ``history`` if not there create a new field with an **array**.

 ##### Timing

-First thing we are going to save is the response timing, request and response.
+We save here the response latency, request and response.
 This will give us a picture of the transaction.

 ```js
 history(obj) {